 Lumiere Music Hall

 9036 Wilshire Boulevard, Beverly Hills

 11272 Santa Monica Boulevard, West Los Angeles

 209 West Houston Street, New York City

-Lisa Immordino Vreeland, Truman & Tennessee: An Intimate Conversation (2020), from top: Tennessee Williams with one of his bulldogs, courtesy of the Harry Ransom Center, University of Texas, Austin; Truman Capote, courtesy of Getty Images; Truman & Tennessee: An Intimate Conversation poster courtesy and © Kino Lorber; Williams, photograph by Ara Guler, courtesy of Getty Images; Capote with his bulldog in Portofino in the 1950s, photograph by Leonida Barezzi / Mondadori, courtesy of Getty Images; Immordino Vreeland on set, courtesy of the filmmaker and Kino Lorber.
+Lisa Immordino Vreeland, Truman & Tennessee: An Intimate Conversation (2020), from top: Tennessee Williams with one of his bulldogs, courtesy of the Harry Ransom Center, University of Texas, Austin; Truman Capote, courtesy of Getty Images; Truman & Tennessee: An Intimate Conversation poster courtesy and © Kino Lorber; Tennessee Williams, photograph by Ara Guler, courtesy of Getty Images; Truman Capote with his bulldog in Portofino in the 1950s, photograph by Leonida Barezzi / Mondadori, courtesy of Getty Images; Lisa Immordino Vreeland on set.
+Images courtesy and © the filmmaker and Kino Lorber.